 Applications and supporting materials received after the program deadline will only be considered on a space-available basis.

-Minimum overall GPA of 3.0 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted in which letter grades were awarded.
+Minimum overall GPA of 3.0 on a 4.0 scale at the Baccalaureate level calculated on all undergraduate work attempted.

 Minimum of a Bachelor’s degree or equivalent from an accredited college or university.

 To be used to satisfy degree requirement, evaluation of foreign educational transcripts